 Transcripts are free.
 A PDF version may be available when you place your order, depending on when you were enrolled.
 If you need a paper transcript right away, please come to our office, where we can print your official transcript.

-View your own Student Record (your UW–Madison academic history) in Student Center.
+View your own Unofficial Transcript (your UW–Madison academic history) in Student Center.

 Depending on your situation, you may be able to use a different kind of official document, like an enrollment verification or proof of your degree.
 Explore these other types of academic-record documents before you order a transcript—you might get the right information faster, without sharing more of your academic record than you need to.

 If you aren’t familiar with ordering transcripts, please take a moment to read valuable information on this page about cost, processing times, delivery, and authenticity.

 Unofficial Transcript.
 If you just want to look at your academic history, and you were enrolled at UW–Madison in Fall 1979 or after, you can quickly view your Unofficial Transcript (sometimes called the “student record”) with a PDF through the online Student Center tool.
 Your Unofficial Transcript includes everything that would be in an official transcript, plus notes about grade changes or actions by deans on your behalf.

 Degree verification/completion letter.
 If you only need proof that you have earned a UW–Madison degree or have completed Graduate School requirements for a degree, you can receive a letter verifying your accomplishment.

 Enrollment verification.
 To prove that you are currently enrolled at UW–Madison, you can download a PDF with your enrollment status from Student Center.

 Enrollment and degree verification for employers.
 Prospective or current employers can order their own proof of your enrollment or degree through the National Student Clearinghouse, which charges them for each request.